ralgozino/echo-server/README.md

 # echo-server

 This is a simple HTTP server that will answer a 200 OK message to every request.
-For every request that arrives the server will print the sender's address, the path used and the body's content.
+For every request that arrives the server will print the sender's address, the path used, and the body's content.
 You can change the listening address by setting the LISTEN_ADDRESS and LISTEN_PORT environment variables.

 Available endpoints: